sayeemabdullah/CSS-Cribsheet/README.md

 ##  Pseudo-class Selectors

-Pseudo-class is not something we define it’s something which the browser defines.
+Pseudo-class is not something we define it’s something that the browser defines.

  ``` css
   article :first-child {